preloadLuggage with colourful travelling essentials with facemasks, refillable bottles and a passport.

 I pack pillows even when flying in premium cabins where they may already be provided.
 There’s no such thing as too much cushioning, so having two of each is even better.

 Most airlines offer inflight entertainment for long-haul journeys, including films, TV series, music, and games.
 Some even provide a few podcasts and audiobooks.
-While the selections are often large, you can also pre-download your favorite entertainment on your own devices.
+While the selections are often large, it’s also worth taking some of your favorite entertainment on your own devices.

-Remember to bring chargers for any devices you’ll use, and fully-charged portable battery packs are invaluable when your seat’s power outlet is malfunctioning or doesn’t exist.
-Books can help pass large chunks of time but aim for lighter paperbacks or digital copies to reduce your carry-on burden.
+Remember to bring chargers for any devices you’ll use.
+Charged portable battery packs are also handy in case your seat’s power outlet is malfunctioning – or doesn’t exist.
+Books are a great way to pass the time, but aim for lighter paperbacks or digital copies to reduce your carry-on burden.

 No matter why you’re flying, you’ll want to arrive in the best physical and mental condition you can.
-These long-flight essentials will help keep you in peak form.
+These long-haul flight tips for health will help keep you in peak form.

 A little girl passenger with her headset watches on the seatback screens while eating her meal on the plane.